arnaubonada/Game-Installer-Creation/docs/README.md

 There are many methods and ways to approach this topic.
 Since we are making use of .msi files for the deployment of applications, the best option at the moment is **SignTool.exe**.
 SignTool is a command line tool that is used to sign an application package or a set of applications with a certificate.

+We need Microsoft Windows SDK to be able to work with SignTool.exe.
 The tool is installed in the Bin folder of the Microsoft Windows Software Development Kit (SDK) installation path.
-Then we need Microsoft Windows SDK to be able to work with SignTool.exe.

 You need to follow this steps:
 - Install the certificate you want to sign the file with in the development computer.